History on The Boards

 Before the Feb.
 10th, Saturday evening was over, a small Yank with Halbergian stamina and even more speed disproved Halberg's theory of American distance runners.
 Jim Beatty, running with three of his Los Angeles Track Club teammates and with outsider Peter Close, broke the American indoor Mile record in a typically meticulous race planned almost to the second by his coach, Mihaly Igloi.
 Beatty broke the record held by Ron Delany by 2.5 seconds, running the world's first sub-4 minute indoor Mile in 3:58.9.

 Said Peter Snell, Halberg's countryman, who broke his third record in two weeks at this same meet, "I'm glad I was not in that Mile.
 I don't think I would do so well on the boards."
-Snell had lowered Herb Elliott's outdoor Mile record two weeks ago, clocking 3:54.4.
+Snell had lowered Herb Elliott's outdoor Mile record two weeks ago, clocking 3:54.4 on a grass track.

 Continue reading at: sportsillustrated.com

 Full video of Beatty's historic Mile race below.